 ‘Please bring me home’, British teenager convicted in Cyprus asks Boris Johnson

-The 19-year-old says she was coerced by local authorities into retracting her original accusation of assault by a group of young Israelis.
+The 19-year-old alleged she was raped by up to 12 Israeli tourists in a hotel room in the party town of Ayia Napa on July 17.

-A British teenager found guilty of lying about being gang-raped in Cyprus has asked Prime Minister Boris Johnson to “Please bring me home”.
+A British teenager found guilty of lying about being gang-raped in Cyprus has appealed to the Prime Minister to “please bring me home”.

 The 19-year-old alleged she was raped by up to 12 Israeli tourists in a hotel room in the party town of Ayia Napa on July 17, but she has said Cypriot police forced her to sign a retraction statement which led to her being convicted of public mischief at Famagusta District Court, in Paralimni.